mahdi-shafiei/STAT-4830/section/12/notes.md

 Having established the structure of large transformer models, the activation memory bottleneck, and the utility of activation recomputation, we now turn to the primary strategies used to distribute the training workload across multiple accelerator devices.
 These techniques, detailed in the [Hugging Face Ultrascale Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook){:target="_blank"}, allow us to overcome the memory and compute limitations of a single device by partitioning the model state and computation in different ways.

 > Note: I've made a little visualization of [data parallelism, fully sharded data parallelism, and transformer parallelism](../../transformer_parallelism/){:target="_blank"}, which you can view here.
 There are some small errors in the visualization, but it should more or less give you the idea.
 It was an absolute nightmare to make.
-I tried Gemini 2.5 pro, cursor, and only claude code was able to make something that was somewhat satisfactory.
+I tried every model/coding tool that was available on Friday April 17th, 2025, but only with claude code was able to make something that was somewhat satisfactory.

 ### 6.1 Data Parallelism (DP)